 Coding best practice for auto-vectorization

-Use the restrict keyword if appropriate when using C/C++ code
+restrict keyword if appropriate when using C/C++ code.

-more aggressively, since it becomes possible to prove that loop iterations are
+it becomes possible to prove that loop iterations are independent and

-If these keywords are used erroneously (that is, if another pointer is used to access the same memory) then the behavior is undefined.
+If the restrict keywords are used incorrectly (that is, if another pointer is used to access the same memory) then the behavior is undefined.
 It is possible that the results of optimized code will differ from that of its unoptimized equivalent.

-The compiler supports pragmas that you can use to explicitly indicate that loop iterations are completely independent from each other.
+The compiler supports pragmas.
+Use pragmas to explicitly indicate that loop iterations are completely independent from each other.

 Where possible, use

-!= when constructing loops.
-This helps the compiler to prove that a
+< conditions help the compiler to prove that a loop

-The compiler might also be able to perform more loop optimizations if signed integers are used, because the C standard allows for undefined behavior in the case of signed integer overflow.
-This is not the case for unsigned integers.
+If signed integers are used, the compiler might be able to perform more loop optimizations because the C standard allows for undefined behavior in the case of signed integer overflow.
+However, The C standard does not allow for undefined behavior in the case of unsigned integers.